patrickdavey/vimwiki_markdown/README.md

 The most important part is the *'custom_wiki2html': 'vimwiki_markdown'*

-###  Note for ruby 2.2
-This gem doesn't seem to work on 2.2 on osx.. seems to be a github/markup gem issue as near as I can tell.
-For the moment.. use 2.1 or lower if you run into issues.

 ### Fix for vimwiki links.
 In vimwiki at the moment, it deletes any files in the site_html directory which do not match against the markdown files (once they are translated into linked html).
 Now, in vimwiki_markdown